CLARIAH/clariah-plus/technical-committee/presentations/distribution-deployment-presentation.md

 ## Introduction (1)

-* We are building a common infrastructure
+* We are building a common research infrastructure
 * Tools need to be **distributed** properly by tool developers
 * Tools need to be **deployed** in the infrastructure *as a service* by operators.
 * De-coupling between **application provider** (distribution) and **infrastructure provider** (deployment)